jrjfeath/Featherstone_Labs_Suite/README.md

 ### Geometry and Parameters:

-- Extract the geometry data and other various parameters from an optimization.
-It will arrange your files in a mass weighted spreadsheet with trailing zeroes.
+- Extract the geometry data and other various parameters from an optimization into two files for each input.
+- Creates two files comparing the mass weighted co-ordinate data for all inputs in the directory.

 ## Preferences